-A hanging garden is perfect if growing plants is your passion, but you lack any open space to house them.
-It is just what you need to try, especially if your idea of adding life and greenery to your space is currently slowed or limited by unfortunate realities: money and time.
+A hanging garden is perfect if growing plants is your passion, but you lack open space to house them.
+It is just what you need to try, especially if your idea of adding life and greenery to your space is currently limited by unfortunate realities: money and time.
 You simply plant your fav flowers and orchids in small baskets and pots and use rope hangers to hang them.

 Easy DIY Macrame Plant Hanger Tutorial